James-Wickenden/SevensCards/README.md

 - Native UI scaling (!!)
 - Add a guide/help/about w/ git link and instructions
 - Commenting!!
+- Take AI Difficulty from sigmoid function to use slider

 - Networking:
   - Case for already having a server running with that IP